-Ethereum 2.0 is slated to be launched soon, and given how this network is home to the second-largest crypto by market cap in the world, the transition needs to go smoothly.
+The Ethereum Merge is slated to be happen on Sept.
+19, 2022, and given how this network is home to the second-largest crypto by market cap in the world, the transition needs to go smoothly.

 Join us in showcasing the cryptocurrency revolution, one newsletter at a time.
 Subscribe now to get daily news and market updates right to your inbox, along with our millions of other subscribers (that’s right, millions love us!) — what are you waiting for?

 What Is Ethereum 2.0?

 This won't result in a brand-new cryptocurrency being created — your ETH will be exactly the same.
 Instead, most of the changes are going to be at the backend, technical enhancements you probably won't even notice.

 For an example, just look at what happened when CryptoKitties launched in the heady days of 2017, when Ether and Bitcoin were heading to all-time highs.
 Demand for these collectible cats reached such a peak that there were tens of transactions stuck and waiting to be processed.

 Update: Ethereum 2.0 Is Renamed the "Consensus Layer"